Dobroslav Jevđević

 Dobroslav Jevđević (Доброслав Јевђевић, /sh/; 28 December 1895 – October 1962) was a Bosnian Serb politician and self-appointed Chetnik commander (vojvoda, војвода) in the Herzegovina region of the Axis-occupied Kingdom of Yugoslavia during World War II.
 He was a member of the interwar Chetnik Association and the Organisation of Yugoslav Nationalists, a Yugoslav National Party member of the National Assembly, and a leader of the opposition to King Alexander between 1929 and 1934.
 The following year, he became the propaganda chief for the Yugoslav government.

 Following the Axis invasion of Yugoslavia in April 1941, he became a Chetnik leader in Herzegovina and joined the Chetnik movement of Draža Mihailović.
 Jevđević collaborated with the Italians and later the Germans in actions against the Yugoslav Partisans.
 Although Jevđević recognised the authority of Mihailović, who was aware of and approved of his collaboration with Axis forces, a number of factors effectively rendered him independent of Mihailović's command, except when he worked closely with Ilija Trifunović-Birčanin, Mihailović's designated commander in Dalmatia, Herzegovina, western Bosnia and southwestern Croatia.

 During the joint Italian–Chetnik Operation Alfa, Jevđević's Chetniks, along with other Chetnik forces, were responsible for killing between 543 and 2,500 Bosnian Muslim and Croat civilians in the Prozor region in October 1942.
-They also participated in one of the largest Axis anti-Partisan operations of the war, Case White, in the winter of 1943.
+They also participated in one of the largest Axis anti-Partisan operations of the war, Operation Weiss, in the winter of 1943.
 His Chetniks later merged with other collaborationist forces that had withdrawn towards the west, and were put under the command of SS-Obergruppenführer Odilo Globocnik of the Operational Zone of the Adriatic Littoral.
 Jevđević fled to Italy in the spring of 1945, where he was arrested by Allied military authorities and detained at a camp in Grottaglie.
 He was eventually set free, having received considerable Allied support.
 Yugoslavia's requests for extradition were ignored.
 Jevđević moved to Rome and lived under an assumed name.
 In the years following the war, he collected reports for various western intelligence services and printed anti-communist publications.
 He resided in Rome until his death in October 1962.